snatesh/JacPoly/README.md

 This repository contains a collection of scripts used to explore the construction of sparse discrete partial differential operators in 1D, on triangles, and tetrahedra, using orthogonal polynomials.
 In 1D, we consider the Jacobi polynomials.
-Onsimplices, we consider the higher-dimensional analogs of Jacobi polynomials, such as those due to Koornwinder on triangles.
+On simplices, we consider the higher-dimensional analogs of Jacobi polynomials, such as those due to Koornwinder on triangles.
 The goal here is to construct efficient, compressed, and spectrally accurate solvers for a broad class of problems.

 The scripts in this repo can be used to
 - compute Jacobi matrices in 1D and on triangles